2012-2013 Living Philosopher: Catherine Malabou

 Catherine Malabou is one of the most creative, wide-ranging, and discussed contemporary philosophers in the world today.
 Her work is located at the nexus of neuroscience, psychoanalysis, philosophy, religion, and feminist theory.

-LVC will host Malabou for a series of lectures and discussions April 10 and 11 in anticipation of the College's Inquiry symposium.
+LVC hosted Malabou for a series of lectures and discussions on April 10 and 11 in anticipation of the College's Inquiry symposium.
 Click here for a schedule of events.

-The LVC Symposium on a Living Philosopher provides a unique undergraduate learning experience.
-Students focus on the work of Catherine Malabou, a major contemporary philosopher, in a year-long program, integrating several types of learning experiences.
+The LVC Symposium on a Living Philosopher provided a unique undergraduate learning experience.
+Students focused on the work of Catherine Malabou, a major contemporary philosopher, in a year-long program, integrating several types of learning experiences.

 - A seminar course on Malabou's work, team taught by LVC faculty from the Religion and Philosophy Department.

 - A series of public lectures by and about the significance of Malabou's philosophy from established scholars on her work.

 - A public symposium where students present their research to the community and engage Malabou directly in reflection on her work.